 Updated April 4, 2019: Say goodbye to the Ford Taurus.
 Ford announced last month it would end production of the auto, along with most of its other cars, to double down on trucks and SUVs.

 Car companies shut down car models every year.
 Sometimes entire brands disappear — remember Saab and Pontiac?
 But those cars don't just fade from the road like Spider-Man at the end of "Infinity War" (It came out a month ago, spoiler warnings are OVER).
 What happens if you own a car that gets discontinued?

 How do you repair a discontinued car?

-The auto industry has gone through a tumultuous period, culminating in the bankruptcies of Chrysler and General Motors in 2009.
+The auto industry has gone through a tumultuous period since the bankruptcies of Chrysler and General Motors in 2009.
+(Learn how to make the most of going-out-of-business sales.)
 Brands like Saab, Pontiac, Saturn, Plymouth and Mercury went away, leaving owners without a reliable place to go for repairs.
 General Motors many repair cars from its orphaned brands at Buick or Chevrolet service centers, but the number of spare parts for discontinued cars is limited, said Matt DeLorenzo, senior managing editor for Kelley Blue Book, an automotive research company.